Gravel Calculator

 Paths, dog runs, and garden beds: pea gravel or river rock.
 River rock is also the right call for French drains and drainage channels where water needs to move freely through the material.

 For anything over 1 cubic yard, order in bulk.
 Most landscape suppliers deliver with a 2–5 ton minimum.
 Call ahead to confirm truck access.
 A dump truck needs a clear, firm run to your project site.
 Ask about fuel surcharges upfront; they're common and often missing from the initial quote.
-Under 1 cubic yard, 50-pound bags from Home Depot or Lowe's cover roughly 0.5 cubic feet each.
+Under 1 cubic yard, 50-pound bags from any hardware or landscape supply store cover roughly 0.5 cubic feet each.
 Buy from the same pallet to keep the stone color consistent.

 Frequently Asked Questions